-In June, by a 57-43 margin, Oklahoma voters approved State Question 788, which will allow patients to possess, cultivate, and purchase medical marijuana with a doctor’s approval.
-On the heels of this victory, at least two other states — Utah and Michigan — will vote on major marijuana policy reforms this year.
-MPP is supporting efforts in Michigan to regulate marijuana like alcohol and in Utah to create a medical marijuana program.
-Signature validation is also underway for marijuana policy reform initiatives in Missouri and North Dakota, so stay tuned to this page for updates.
+Earlier this year in June, by a 57-43 margin, Oklahoma voters approved State Question 788, which will allow patients to possess, cultivate, and purchase medical marijuana with a doctor’s approval.
+Regulators are now in the process of implementing the law.
+On the heels of this victory, four other states — Utah, Michigan, North Dakota, and Missouri — will vote on major marijuana policy reforms this year.

 Donations to MPP will be used to generally support MPP’s efforts nationwide and are are not earmarked to support activity in any one state.
 If you would like to support an initiative in a specific state, please donate directly to that state’s campaign committee.